Supporting Early Math Skills

-Playing with blocks is classic for many reasons.
-Children love to knock over and then to stack blocks from an early age.
-Blocks offer open ended play experiences, something all early childhood educators claim is essential for your child's rapidly developing brain.
+Playing with blocks is a classic game for many reasons.
+Children love to knock them over and stack them up again.
+Blocks offer open-ended play experiences, something all early childhood educators claim is essential for your child's rapidly developing brain.
 There is no "right way" or "wrong way" to play with blocks (with the exception of using them as weapons!) so your child feels free to manipulate them in whatever way she needs at the moment.

-Blocks can be used to help understand concepts about space, about shapes, about cause and effect, about gravity, and about balance.
+Blocks can be used to help understand concepts about space, shapes, cause and effect, gravity, and balance.
 They can be used to build structures for imaginative play.

 Of course, you can buy blocks.
 Maybe you have already received them as a baby gift.
 Lucky you!
 But you can make your own if you find them too expensive at the store.